1. Alternative Dispute Resolution (ADR)

 Legal researchers provide relevant information on various cases to attorneys or other legal professionals.
 They look in to the aspects of past cases and models to provide helpful assistance in building a strong case.
 They are under the constant supervision of attorneys and are prohibited from offering legal advice to clients.
 Legal researchers commonly work for private law firms, courts, insurance companies, hospitals, banks, or the military.

-Legal researchers must have at least an associate degree in paralegal studies or related area, but many employers prefer individuals with a bachelor’s degree.
+Legal researchers must have at least an associate degree in paralegal studies or a related areas, but many employers prefer individuals with a bachelor’s degree.
 Many individuals obtain voluntary certification to gain a competitive edge in the field.
 The National Associate of Legal Assistants offers such certifications.
 New legal researchers commonly receive on-the-job training for up to six months.

 Paralegals are oftentimes referred to as legal assistants.
 They usually spend their time carrying out a wide variety of tasks for their employers who tend to be lawyers.
 Paralegals can work on either side of the court system, meaning they can work for defense lawyers as well as prosecutors.
 Paralegals are not legally allowed to sign court documents unless they are a notary nor are they allowed to provide legal advice.

-Paralegals spend the most of their time performing research, attending court proceedings with their employers, communicating vital information with their employers’ clients and much more.
+Paralegals spend most of their time performing research, attending court proceedings with their employers, communicating vital information with their employers’ clients, and much more.
 To become a paralegal, a person does not necessarily have to go through any type of special training; however, to make oneself more employable, it is best to take part in some type of paralegal certification program.
 Paralegals tend to make good money, averaging more than $30,000 a year.

 Pre-law professionals are individuals who are currently or planning to pursue a Juris Doctor degree.
 They commonly work in legal and court environments assisting lawyers with a variety of tasks, such as organizing files, drafting documents, and performing legal research.
 They help prepare for cases by looking into the facts and evidence and composing reports to prepare for trials.